 Celebrant The Lord be with you.
-People And with thy spirit.

-Celebrant Let us give thanks unto our Lord God.
+Celebrant Let us give thanks to the Lord our God.

-People It is meet and right so to do.
+People It is right to give him thanks and praise.

-Celebrant It is right to praise thee, Almighty God, for the acts of love by which thou hast redeemed us through thy Son

-Jesus Christ our Lord.
-On this day he entered the holy city of Jerusalem in triumph, and was proclaimed as

-King of kings by those who spread their garments and branches of palm along his way.
+Celebrant It is right to praise you, Almighty God, for the acts of love by which you have redeemed us through your Son Jesus Christ our Lord.
+On this day he entered the holy city of Jerusalem in triumph, and was proclaimed as King of kings by those who spread their garments and branches of palm along his way.
+Let these branches be for us signs of his victory, and grant that we who bear them in his name may ever hail him as our King, and follow him in the way that leads to eternal life; who lives and reigns in glory with you and the Holy Spirit, now and for ever.